Dunbar resigns from CH City Council

 Long-serving Cleveland Heights City Council Member Mary Dunbar resigned at council’s Aug.
 16 meeting, effective immediately.

-Dunbar stated that she had been diagnosed with Parkinson’s disease, explaining, “When I was re-elected for a third four-year term on city council, in November of 2019, I expected to be serving on city council until the end of 2024.
+Dunbar stated that she had been diagnosed with Parkinson’s disease, explaining, “When I was re-elected for a third four-year term on city council, in November of 2019, I expected to be serving on city council until 2024.
 Something unexpected has come up.”
 The rest of her statement follows:

 “At the end of January 2020, I was diagnosed with Parkinson’s disease.
 Ever since, I have been trying to understand the disease and how best to cope with it.
 I have studied up on Parkinson’s, done a lot of physical therapy, participated in three clinical trials, and started taking medicine for the disease this year.